Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A study by Gabriel Epstein of the Washington Institute found that some calculations came from “media reports” and others from the Hamas-run Government Media Office (GMO), which the UN acknowledged was using an unknown methodology.
 He acknowledged the challenge of accurately reporting casualties:

 Tracking deaths constitutes a discrete challenge within the Hamas-Israel war.
 Doing so in a battlefield environment like Gaza is highly difficult, and the actual toll is often only known well after hostilities end or else remains permanently unclear.
 In the current war, many more Palestinians will be laid to rest only after the fighting stops.
-Moreover, the GMO claims that as of December 31, more than 7,000 Gazans were trapped under the rubble of collapsed buildings, although it is not clear if this list is updated as bodies are recovered or people rescued.
+Moreover, the GMO claims that as of December 31, more than 7,000 Gazans were trapped under the rubble of collapsed buildings, although it is not clear if this list is updated as bodies are recovered or people are rescued.
 No one knows how many Gaza militants are buried in the tunnels or how many people were interred during mass burials.

-What can be said for certain, Epstein said, is that “Hamas-produced statistics are inconsistent, imprecise, and appear to have been systematically manipulated to downplay the number of militants killed and to exaggerate the proportion of noncombatants confirmed as dead.”
+What can be said for sure, Epstein said, is that “Hamas-produced statistics are inconsistent, imprecise, and appear to have been systematically manipulated to downplay the number of militants killed and to exaggerate the proportion of noncombatants confirmed as dead.”

 On April 6, the Health Ministry released a report that acknowledged “incomplete data” for 11,371 of the 33,091 Palestinian fatalities it claimed to have documented.
 It also admitted that more than 15,000 records came from unidentified “reliable media sources.”
 By its admission, then, it appears the number of casualties is significantly lower than the figure it publishes, which means a far higher percentage are combatants and a far smaller percentage are women and children.

-President Joe Biden said he had “no confidence in the number that the Palestinians are using” and “I have no notion that the Palestinians are telling the truth about how many people are killed.”
+Before the data revision, President Joe Biden said he had “no confidence in the number that the Palestinians are using” and “I have no notion that the Palestinians are telling the truth about how many people are killed.”
 He later backtracked to appease Arab American and Muslim critics.

 Deaths of Terrorists

-Israel estimates that some 13,000 fighters have been killed (Hamas admitted on February 15 that 6,000 were dead).
+Israel estimates that some 18,000 fighters have been killed (Hamas admitted on February 15 that 6,000 were dead).
 “If that number proves to be even reasonably accurate,” Wyner said, “then the ratio of noncombatant casualties to combatants is remarkably low: at most 1.4 to 1 and perhaps as low as 1 to 1.
 By historical standards of urban warfare, where combatants are embedded above and below into civilian population centers, this is a remarkable and successful effort to prevent unnecessary loss of life while fighting an implacable enemy that protects itself with civilians.”

 • Marwan Issa, the number three in the Hamas high command and deputy to military chief Mohammed Deif.